mbr/gpio-rs/README.md

 =========

 Deals with GPIO access on Linux and bare metal embedded systems, through sysfs and direct memory access.
-Planned to works on stable Rust 1.9.
+Works on stable Rust.

 Roadmap
 -------